 You will want to have a heat light on one side of your box.
 Make sure it isn’t too close to the box as not to melt the box or catch it or the bedding on fire.
 Also, if it is too hot, the chicks will get to hot, and could die of heat stress.
 Likewise, if the chicks get too cold, they will cuddle together to keep warm, and the cold can prove fatal as well, particularly in the first week.
 If you can put your hand in a place in the box that is comfortably warm without getting burned, then it is likely warm enough for the chicks.

 When it comes to food and water, you will want to provide them all they want of a starter feed.
 Make sure it is in a feeder that the little chicks can easily get to and peck from.
 Also, make sure the water containers are shallow enough that the chicks won’t drown, but can stay hydrated.
 A jar lid usually works well for the first few weeks until the chicks are accustomed to drinking.
 You might need to help them find the water initially by putting their beaks in the water source.
 Because the water can get shavings, feathers and waste in it, be sure to clean it and change it out often.
-Every time you give your chicks fresh water, you should mix in Backyard Boost Defense, a liquid supplement that promotes feed and water intake during times of stress and recovery to help support digestive health and a healthy inflammatory response.
+Every time you give your chicks fresh water, you should mix in Backyard Boost® Defense, a liquid supplement for poultry designed to support digestion and a healthy immune response.
 Backyard Boost Defense will help keep your birds healthy during this vulnerable time in their lives.

 Once you have got your chicks settled into their new “home” you will want to continue to make sure their brooder is clean by removing any waste and wet bedding every few days.
 As the chicks grow, you will need to clean the box more regularly.
 Also, be sure the chicks’ vent, the place where their waste and eggs come out stay clean to help them stay healthy.
 Clean the vent area by gently wiping any feces off with a wet paper towel.